Xata/ubiquitous-cube-game/README.md

 ## Credits

-The following was used to create the base game:
+The following was used to create the base demo:

 - ![ModernGL](https://moderngl.readthedocs.io/en/5.8.2/)
 - ![OpenSimplex](https://github.com/lmas/opensimplex)